Camila Lopera

 María Camila Lopera Valle (born 18 April 1995) is a Colombian rugby sevens player.
 She represented Colombia at the 2015 Pan Am Games as part of the Colombian women's national rugby sevens team.
 She was a member of Colombia's sevens team for the 2016 Olympics in Rio de Janeiro, Brazil.

-In 2022, She captained Colombia at the Rugby World Cup Sevens in Cape Town.
+In 2022, Lopera Valle captained Colombia at the Rugby World Cup Sevens in Cape Town.

+On 21 September 2023, Valle was named in Colombia's fifteens squad that will compete in the inaugural WXV 3 tournament in Dubai.